Somnusmind/Genesis/README.md

 **Version 0.1.0** • Windows only

-A powerful Unity-based application for creating **high-quality, personalized hypnosis, meditation, mantra, and subliminal audio sessions** in just a few seconds.
+A powerful Unity-based application for creating **high-quality, personalized hypnosis, meditation, mantra, and subliminal audio sessions**.

 Genesis uses a YAML configuration system combined with OpenRouter TTS, a professional-grade audio pipeline, and advanced brainwave entrainment to deliver consistent, studio-quality results.